freem/colortest-vt03/README.md

 The value labeled "Hex" is the two bytes required to define the color.
 "Lo" is written to `$3F00-$3F7F`, "Hi" is written to `$3F80-$3FFF`.

-There are five items that can be modified:
+There are five items that can be modified, two of which are shared between VT03 and VT32 modes:

 - "**Pal Set**" refers to the active set of palettes being edited.
   Values range from BG (Background) 1 to BG 4, followed by SPR (Sprites) 1 to SPR 4.
 - "**Pal Index**" refers to the specific color within the selected palette set.
   Values range from `0-F` (0-15).

+The VT03 Color Test-specific controls:
 - "**Hue**" modifies the Hue of the current color.
 - "**Sat**" modifies the Saturation of the current color.
 - "**Lum**" modifies the Luminance of the current color.

 The values for Hue, Sat, and Lum range from `0-F` (0-15).

+The VT32 Color Test-specific controls:
+- "**Red**" modifies the Red value of the current color.
+- "**Blu**" modifies the Blue value of the current color.
+- "**Grn**" modifies the Green value of the current color.

+The values for Red, Blu, and Grn range from `0-F` (0-15).

 Usage
 -----